Community College System of New Hampshire

 The Community College System of New Hampshire (previously New Hampshire Community Technical Colleges (NHCTC) and prior to that New Hampshire Vocational Technical Colleges (NHVTC)) is an organization of seven public community colleges located throughout New Hampshire.
 95% of enrolled students are New Hampshire residents.

 The colleges offer over 80 associate degree programs.
 They also have Project Lead the Way programs where they partner with New Hampshire high schools to allow students to enroll in courses to receive college credits.
 On January 30, 2008, the Governor and Executive Council unanimously approved changing the names of six member schools.
 The changes were completed by July 1, 2008.

+CCSNH's Dual enrollment program is referred to as Early College, and NH students earn college credits at their high schools and at CCSNH's college campuses.

 Member schools

 The colleges are located in the following New Hampshire cities: